Introduction

 For a more thorough description on how to use collations in Mimer SQL, please see the Mimer SQL Documentation Set.
 Or take a look at the feature article Character data, Unicode and Collations that presents the Mimer SQL perspective on multilingual support.

-A comprehensive collection of sort ordering information for various languages and the support for this in Mimer SQL can be found at the Mimer SQL Collation Charts Page.
+A comprehensive collection of sort ordering information for various languages and the support for this in Mimer SQL can be found at the SQL Unicode Collation Charts page.

 You will find some quick tips on how to use collations in Mimer SQL among our Collation FAQ.